 - The third and final book in the series focuses on tons of family scheduling essentials, moving, selling your home, safety, and even assistance on the overwhelming issue of funeral planning.

 The books include issues on disaster preparedness, health trackers and schedules, tracking auctions, sales, donations, and so much more.

-If you can think of it, there is a form ready and made for you to make your life easier.
+If you can think of it, a form is ready and made for you to make your life easier.

-It’s not easy to spring clean your life, especially if you wish to tackle every important aspect.
+It’s challenging to spring clean your life, especially if you wish to tackle every important aspect.

-But with patience, skill, and dedication, it’s possible to move to a better, calmer frame of mind.
+But with patience, skill, and dedication, moving to a better, calmer frame of mind is possible.

 Let us know your thoughts in the comment section below.